Paterson Clarence Hughes: Early life

 Paterson Clarence Hughes was born in Numeralla, near Cooma, New South Wales, on 19 September 1917.
 He was the second-youngest of twelve children, the last of four boys in his family.
-Hughes' father was a teacher by profession but at the time of Pat's birth was running the community post office; christened Percival Clarence Hughes, and known as Percy, he had apparently adopted the name Paterson by the time of his marriage to Catherine Vennell in 1895.
+Hughes's father was a teacher by profession but at the time of Pat's birth was running the community post office; christened Percival Clarence Hughes, and known as Percy, he had apparently adopted the name Paterson by the time of his marriage to Catherine Vennell in 1895.
 Percy was also a writer, contributing to newspapers and magazines such as The Bulletin, and "Paterson" may have been homage to the poet Banjo Paterson.
 In any case, Pat shared his father's interest in literature.
 He also grew to love the landscape of the local Monaro district in the shadow of the Snowy Mountains, which he described as "unrivalled in the magnificence and grandeur of its beauty".

 Hughes was educated at Cooma Public School until age twelve, when the family moved to Haberfield in Sydney; his father was by then working as a labourer.
 He attended Petersham Boys' School, becoming a prefect in 1932 and vice captain the following year.
 As well as playing sport, he was a keen aircraft modeller and built crystal radio sets.
 Having attained his intermediate certificate, Hughes entered Fort Street High School in February 1934.
 He left after eight months to take up employment at Saunders' Jewellers in George Street, Sydney, and enlisted in the Royal Australian Air Force (RAAF) on 20 January 1936.
 Hughes had also applied to, and been accepted by, the Royal Australian Navy, but chose the RAAF.

 Training as an air cadet at RAAF Point Cook near Melbourne, Hughes learnt to fly in de Havilland Moths before progressing to Westland Wapitis in the middle of the year.
 A practical joker who bridled under RAAF discipline, his euphoria during his first solo on 11 March 1936 was such that he "went mad, whistled, sang and almost jumped for joy".
 A fellow cadet recalled that Hughes "loved life and lived it at high pressure".
 Upon graduation in December 1936, Hughes was assessed as having "no outstanding qualities" despite being "energetic and keen".
 Under a pre-war arrangement between the British and Australian governments, he volunteered for transfer to the Royal Air Force (RAF), and sailed for the United Kingdom in January 1937.
 His decision to transfer had not been quick or easy; though keen to "try and do something special" in England, and intrigued by "a fascinating picture of easy life, beer and women" that had been presented to him, in the end he felt that it was simply "willed" that he should go.